Tutor: Maxine Berg

 Daniel Speich, ‘The use of global abstractions: national income accounting in the period of imperial decline’, Journal of Global History, 6/1 (2011), pp. 7-28.

-Sven Beckert and Seth Rockman, Slavery’s Capitalism: A New History of American Economic Development University of Pennsylvania Press, 2016).
+Sven Beckert and Seth Rockman, Slavery’s Capitalism: A New History of American Economic Development University of Pennsylvania Press, 2016), e-book.

 Larry Neal and J. G. Williamson, The Cambridge History of Capitalism.
-2 vols., (Cambridge University Press, 2014).
+2 vols., (Cambridge University Press, 2014), e-book.